-- Paid Parental Leave (including up to 36 weeks paid maternity leave), Partner Leave, Carer's Leave and Domestic Violence Leave.
-These provisions are set out in the Professional and Academic Staff Enterprise Agreements
+- Paid Parental Leave (including up to 36 weeks paid maternity leave), Partner Leave, Carer's Leave and Domestic Violence Leave (see below) may be accessed by eligible University staff.
+These provisions are set out in the Professional and Academic Staff Enterprise Agreements.

 - The Career Advancement Fund assists female academics to re-establish their careers after returning from a period of maternity leave.

 - UNSW owns and operates four early learning centres: House at Pooh Corner, Kanga's House, Tigger's Honeypot and Owl's House.
-For more information, click here.
+More information.

 - The UNSW Parenting Booklet provides an overview of parental leave entitlements, procedures and policies for academic and professional staff at UNSW.